zbyju/obsidian/2. Reference notes/ADP - Architecture and Design Patterns/Facade Pattern.md

 # Diagram
 ![](https://i.imgur.com/RTWZXNR.png)
-1. Facade provides convenient access to a set of
+1. Facade provides convenient access to some subsystem.
+It combines multiple other classes to provide some funcitonality
+2. Additional Facade can be created to prevent from polluting the original Facade with unrelated features.
+Additional facades can be used by both clients and other facades.
+3. Complex subsystem consists of many objects.
+These objects are not aware of the facade; the facade uses them for complex operations
+4. Client use

 [[Structural Patterns]]